AngryProgrammerInside/NC-API-Documentation/README.md

 As you will note when connecting with the `$nws` variable, at no point did you use your username or JWT, as you will observe in the `$nws.customerList` method called above, the  $JWT is used in every get or set, and the username is simply `""` as the username is inside of the JWT string.

-Underneath the PS-NCentral module it saves these variables and re-uses each time a cmdlet is used.
+Underneath the PS-NCentral module it saves these variables with each connection and re-uses each time a cmdlet is used.

 # Performing Queries